Generating cryptographically-strong random lattice bases and recognizing rotations of $\mathbb{Z}^n$: Experiments on recognizing

-The second column reproduces the bit-strength estimates from (\ref{NTRUsecuritya}) for NTRU lattices.
-Of course these are not the same lattices we are looking at here, so these numbers are given purely as a reference point.
-From the success of our trials one immediately sees that it is either much easier to solve Problem 2b than it is to crack NTRU, or that the matrices generated by Algorithm 2 give rise to fairly weak instances of Problem 2b.
-Either way, we conclude on the basis of this comparison that the Lenstra-Silverberg Problem 2b is fairly easy for matrices $M$ generated by Magma's {\tt RandomSLnZ} command.
+From the success of our trials one immediately sees the Lenstra-Silverberg Problem 2b is fairly easy for matrices $M$ generated by Magma's {\tt RandomSLnZ} command.
+(Of course it is well known to be impossible to solve Problem 2b using LLL or BKZ with small block sizes on NTRU matrices of the comparable size listed in (\ref{NTRUsecurityb}) and (\ref{NTRUsecuritya}), or even those much smaller.)

-\subsection{Experiments with Algorithm 3 (random $SL(d,\Z)$ matrices)}
+\subsection{Experiments with Algorithm 3 (random $GL(d,\Z)$ matrices)}

 Next we consider matrices generated by Algorithm 3 (random $GL(d,\Z)$'s), and find that for small $d$ they are also cryptographically weak for the Lenstra-Silverberg problem, but stronger than those generated by Algorithm 2.
-Furthermore, we see they are stronger as the value of $d$ increases.
+Furthermore, we see their strength increases with increasing $d$.

-The following tables list the outcome of several examples of experiments attacking instances of Problem 2b from matrices generated by Algorithm 3, where the matrices in $SL(d,\Z)\subset SL(n,\Z)$ are chosen randomly among those whose matrix entries are bounded in absolute value by some parameter $T$, again following the procedure in (\ref{testingprocedure}).
+The tables in Appendix~\ref{app:alg3} list the outcomes of several experiments attacking instances of Problem 2b for matrices $M$ generated by Algorithm 3.
 One sees the dramatic effect of the product length $\ell$.
-For example, if $\ell$ is too short there may be rows and columns of the matrix not touched by the individual multiplications by the embedded random $d\times d$ matrices; if $\ell$ is too long, the matrix entries become large and lattice basis reduction becomes prohibitively slow (as so does generating the product to begin with).
+For example, if $\ell$ is too short there may be rows and columns of the matrix not touched by the individual multiplications by the embedded random $d\times d$ matrices; if $\ell$ is too long, the matrix entries become large and lattice basis reduction becomes difficult.

-{\bf key:} $n$=lattice dimension, $d$=size of smaller embedded matrices, $T$=bound on embedded matrix entries, $\ell$=length of the product of smaller matrices.